panther-labs/panther/README.md

   Panther is a platform for detecting threats with log data, improving cloud security posture, and conducting investigations.
 </p>
 <p align="center">
-  This repository has been deprecated, please <a href="https://runpanther.io/request-a-demo/" alt="Request a Demo">request a demo</a> instead!
+  The Panther Community Edition repository has been deprecated.
+We've decided to focus on delivering our customers an excellent experience via our Panther SaaS offering.
+If you'd like to learn more about a free trial, <a href="https://runpanther.io/request-a-demo/" alt="Request a Demo">request a demo!</a>
 </p>

 ## Use Cases